 The organisation announced that its aim was to 'forge a consensus on regulatory changes that could benefit businesses and boost jobs in a post-Brexit Britain'.
 It's founder, ex-Minister Oliver Letwin, said that “We need to grasp the opportunities that Brexit will give us to cut red tape in sensible ways.
 And we mustn't lose any time doing that.
 So the point of the Red Tape Initiative is to identify ‘early wins’ that can command cross-party support in both Houses of Parliament immediately after we leave the EU.”
 The RTI accordingly focussed initially on identifying quick wins in housebuilding, infrastructure construction, and training and apprenticeships.

 In the event, however, the initiative appeared to sink without leaving much trace.
-Certainly nothing of substance had been published by November 2018 and its website soon disappeared .
-Politicians' and other's preoccupation with Brexit was probably mainly to blame.
+Certainly nothing of substance had been published by November 2018 and its website soon disappeared.
+Politicians' and other's preoccupation with Brexit was partly to blame but the main reason, revealed only in 2022, was that they couldn't find much 'red tape' whose removal wouldn't do more harm than good.

 Increased Reliance on Statutory Instruments